Knowledge Hub

 Sudan

-Lastly, in Sudan, the most significant negative impacts of conflict on the food system were found to be:
+Lastly, in Sudan, conflict negatively impacts on the the food system by:

 a) Disrupting access to natural resources (farmland, pastureland, firewood and water);